SRI-CSL/radler/examples/raspberrypi/README.rst

 | The demo consists of two nodes **led**, and
   **button**, and one topic **button\_status**.
-The **button** node publishes **button\_status** and the **led** node subscribes it to turn the led light when the button is pressed.
+The **button** node publishes **button\_status** and the **led** node subscribes to it to turn on the led light when the button is pressed.

 Some additional links:

--  Raspberry Pi wifi connection
+-  Raspberry Pi WiFi connection
    https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-raspbian
 -  RPi easy SD card setup
    http://elinux.org/RPi_Easy_SD_Card_Setup